wgu-opensource/osmt/README.md

 #### Quickstart Configuration

 The Quickstart configuration uses the `docker-compose.yml` file in the project root to stand up a non-production OSMT stack.
 This file builds a Docker image with Java 11 and Maven, builds the UI and API modules as a fat jar, and then stands up an application stack with the back-end dependencies (MySQL, ElasticSearch, and Redis) and a Spring application using the fat jar.
+The Quickstart configuration automatically imports BLS and O*NET job code metadata

 * This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.